Active transport and cluster formation on 2D networks: Network models

-After construction of the network particles obeying the exclusion principle are fed into the system at random positions.
+After construction of the network particles obeying the exclusion principle are fed into the system at random positions ($\rho_p^0=0.04$ if not stated else, see Table \ref{default_parameters}).
 As mentioned above, the particle positions are updated following a random sequential update scheme, whereby the particle-particle as well as the interactions between particles and the generated static network are considered .
 Like in the regular network model particles can freely diffuse in the 'detached' state and perform directed movement in the 'attached' state.
-The rules of the particle dynamics are prescribed in table \ref{particle_dyn_tab} and illustrated in fig. \ref{dis_netw_part_illust}.
+The rules of the particle dynamics are prescribed in Table \ref{particle_dyn_tab} and illustrated in fig. \ref{dis_netw_part_illust}.
+We chose default parameters to fit the model in \cite{lipowski_network} (adjusting to the altered length and time scale) as displayed in Table \ref{default_parameters}.

-Although we do not consider a particular biological system, we choose parameters to fit the typical order of magnitude in real vesicular transport.
-If not stated differently, we will use default parameters displayed in table \ref{default_parameters} for our simulations.
-The referenced works used experimental and modeling techniques to obtain the data given in the third column.
-For particle dynamics, we choose the parameters to be consistent with the discrete model introduced in the last section relying on the model in \cite{lipowski_network}.